Charles O. Hobaugh: Military career

 Hobaugh received his commission as a Second Lieutenant in the United States Marine Corps upon graduation from the U.S. Naval Academy in May 1984.
 He graduated from The Basic School in December 1984.
 After a six-month temporary assignment at the Naval Air Systems Command, he reported to Naval Aviation Training Command and was designated a Naval Aviator in February 1987.
 He then reported to VMAT-203 for initial AV-8B Harrier training.
 Upon completion of this training, he was assigned to VMA-331 and made overseas deployments to Marine Corps Air Station Iwakuni, Japan, and flew combat missions in the Persian Gulf during Operation Desert Storm embarked aboard the USS Nassau.
 While assigned to VMA-331, he attended Marine Aviation Warfare and Tactics Instructor Course and was subsequently assigned as the Squadron Weapons and Tactics Instructor.
 Hobaugh was selected for U.S. Naval Test Pilot School and began the course in June 1991.

 After graduation in June 1992, he was assigned to the Strike Aircraft Test Directorate as an AV-8 Project Officer and as the ASTOVL/JAST/JSF Program Officer.
 While there, he flew the AV-8B, YAV-8B (VSRA) and A-7E.
 In July 1994, he went back to the Naval Test Pilot School as an instructor in the Systems Department, where he flew the F-18, T-2 Buckeye, U-6A and gliders.
 Hobaugh was assigned to the U.S. Naval Test Pilot School when he was selected for the astronaut program.
 In September 2010 he retired from the U.S. Marine Corps.

 Hobaugh has logged over 5,000 flight hours in more than 40 different aircraft and has over 200 V/STOL shipboard landings.

 NASA career

 Selected by NASA in April 1996, Hobaugh reported to the Johnson Space Center in August 1996.
 He completed two years of training and evaluation, and was qualified for flight assignment as a pilot.
 Hobaugh was initially assigned technical duties in the Astronaut Office Spacecraft Systems/Operations Branch.
 Projects included Landing and Rollout, evaluator in the Shuttle Avionics Integration Laboratory (SAIL), Advanced Projects, Multifunction Electronics Display Enhancements, Advanced and Upgrade, Rendezvous and Close Proximity Operations and Visiting Vehicles prior to his first flight assignment.
 Most recently, he served as Capsule Communicator, working in the Mission Control Center as the voice to the crew.

-Hobaugh was the reentry and landing CAPCOM for the STS-107 mission, on which the Space Shuttle Columbia was destroyed on reentry.
+Hobaugh was the launch and reentry and landing CAPCOM for the STS-107 mission in 2003, on which the Space Shuttle Columbia was destroyed on reentry.
 He spoke the words "Columbia, Houston.
 UHF Comm Check" several times after Mission Control had lost contact with Columbia.